-Claims Reserves represent an estimate of the unpaid portion of the ultimate liability for losses and loss expenses for reinsureds events that have occurred at or before the balance sheet date.
+Claims Reserves represent an estimate of the unpaid portion of the ultimate liability for losses and loss expenses for reinsured events that have occurred at or before the balance sheet date.
 The balance reflects both claims that have been reported ('case reserves') and claims that have been incurred but not yet reported ("IBNR").
 These amounts are reduced for estimated amounts of salvage and subrogation recoveries.

 Reserves for losses and loss expenses are reviewed on a quarterly basis.
-Case reserves are primarily established based on amounts reported from insureds, reassureds and/or brokers.
-Management estimates IBNR after reviewing detailed actuarial analyses and applying informed judgement regarding qualitative factors that may not be fully captured in the actuarial estimates.
-A variety of actuarial methods are utilised in this process, including the Expected Loss Ratio, Bornhuetter-Ferguson and Chain Ladder methods.
-The Company estimate is highly dependent on management's critical judgement as to which method(s) are most appropriate for a particular accident year and class of business.
-The Company's historical claims data is often supplemented with industry benchmarks when applying these methodologies.
+Case reserves are primarily established based on amounts reported from insureds, reinsureds and/or brokers.
+Management estimates IBNR after reviewing detailed actuarial analyses and applying informed judgements regarding qualitative factors that may not be fully captured in the actuarial estimates.
+A variety of standard actuarial methods are utilised in this process, including the Initial Expected Loss Ratio, Bornhuetter-Ferguson and Chain Ladder methods.
+The Company estimate is highly dependent on management's critical judgement as to which method(s) are most appropriate for a particular year and class of business

-Initial Expected Loss Ratio ("IELR") Method: This indication of ultimate claim cost is based on applying an expected loss ratio for the accident period to an exposure measure, normally the earned or written premium.
-The expected loss ratio is normally calibrated based on the historical loss ratios of the class of business, adjusted for changes in the underwriting environment such as premium rates and terms and conditions as well as qualitative information such as shifts in the mix of business.
-Where the history is not considered fully credible, an external benchmark may also be given some weight.
+Initial Expected Loss Ratio ("IELR") Method: This indication of ultimate claim cost is based on applying an expected loss ratio for the period to an exposure measure, normally the earned or written premium.
+The expected loss ratio is normally calibrated based on the historical loss ratios of the class of business, adjusted for changes in the underwriting environment such as premium rates, claim trends and terms and conditions as well as qualitative information such as shifts in the mix of business.
+Where the history is not considered fully credible, a benchmark may also be given some weight.